lafengxiaoyu/NEAT-ensembles/README.md

 ## Good to know
-- the slurm file is for running in clusters
+- the slurm files are used for running in clusters
-- please cite this paper if it is helpful for you.
+- please cite this paper if it is helpful to you.